Business & Tax

 By Andrew L. Carstone • Educational guide

 A business license is a general term used to describe permission, registration, or formal authorization required to operate a business.
-The exact meaning varies widely depending on the country, region, and industry involved, which is why the term is often used loosely but can mean very different things in practice.
+The exact meaning varies widely depending on the country, region, and industry involved, which is why the term is often used loosely but can represent very different requirements in practice.

 Advertisement